OtisTDog

 2 stars -- a passable attempt that is deficient in one or more qualities that would make it truly enjoyable.
 Basically, something that could have been a 3-star game but fell short in some way, or otherwise falls into the "blah" category.
 Many games will get this rating from me.

 1 star -- a work that, in my mind, has no redeeming qualities or is so horribly non-functional that any such qualities are not relevant to the playing experience.
-Very few games will get this rating from me, as I try to find something good about most games.
+Very few games will get this rating from me, as I try to find something good about most games and generally avoid titles that look likely to score this low.

 I am most harsh in my reviews when a work shows little evidence of effort on the part of the author.
 Conversely, I am inclined to generosity when I feel like the author tried hard to realize an interesting goal, even if he or she was not successful in doing so.